PacktPublishing/Building-Vue.js-Applications-with-GraphQL/chapter-04/4.5/README.md

-# 4.5 - Deploying to Production
+# 4.5 - Adding a continuous deployment with GitHub integration

 A Quasar Framework App